jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.11.5 GaussianContrastStretch

-Performs a Gaussian contrast stretch on input images..
+Performs a Gaussian contrast stretch on input images.

 *Parameters*: